-God had delivered the Israelites from Egypt with a mighty hand and promised to take them to a land that flowed with milk and honey.
+God delivered the Israelites from Egypt with a mighty hand and promised to take them to a land that flowed with milk and honey.
 However, 40 years later they were still wandering in the wilderness.
 How embarrassing!

-Yes, the Israelites had become a joke and an object of scorn before the Egyptians and the surrounding nations.
-But on this day God said I have rolled away the reproach of Evil off you.
-You will no longer have to hang your head in shame.
+The Israelites had become a joke and an object of scorn before the Egyptians and the surrounding nations.
+But on this day God said "I have rolled away the reproach of Evil off you".
+You will no longer hang your head in shame.
+You will no longer be the subject of cruel jokes.
 This is the day the promises of Deuteronomy 28 will overtake you.
 This day you are the head and not the tail above and not beneath a lender and not a borrower.